Market volatility explained

 What’s happening?

-Market volatility can cause the value of your investments, including pensions, to go up or down quickly.
+Geopolitical risks like wars, trade disputes, elections, and tensions between countries can affect financial markets in different ways.
+It often results in market volatility which can cause the value of your investments, including pensions, to go up or down quickly.

 What to think about